 Orthopedic Impairment (OI)

-Means a severe orthopedic impairment that adversely affects a child’s educational performance.
+A severe orthopedic impairment that adversely affects a child’s educational performance.
 The term includes impairments caused by a congenital anomaly, impairments caused by disease, and impairments from other causes

 Other Health Impairment (OHI)

-Means having limited strength, vitality or alertness, including a heightened alertness to environmental stimuli, that results in limited alertness with respect to the learning environment that is due to chronic or acute health problems and adversely affects a child’s educational performance.
+Having limited strength, vitality or alertness, including a heightened alertness to environmental stimuli, that results in limited alertness with respect to the learning environment that is due to chronic or acute health problems and adversely affects a child’s educational performance.

 Speech Impairment (SI)

-Means a communication disorder, such as stuttering, impaired articulation, language impairment, or a voice impairment, that adversely affects a child’s educational performance.
+A communication disorder, such as stuttering, impaired articulation, language impairment, or a voice impairment, that adversely affects a child’s educational performance.

 Traumatic Brain Injury (TBI)

-Means an injury to the brain caused by an external physical force, resulting in total or partial functional disability or psychosocial impairment, or both, that adversely affects the child’s educational performance.
+An injury to the brain caused by an external physical force, resulting in total or partial functional disability or psychosocial impairment, or both, that adversely affects the child’s educational performance.
 Traumatic brain injury does not apply to brain injuries that are congenital or degenerative, or to brain injuries induced by birth trauma.

 Visual Impairment (VI)

-Means an impairment in vision that, even with correction, adversely affects a child’s educational performance.
+An impairment in vision that, even with correction, adversely affects a child’s educational performance.
 The term includes both partial sight and blindness.

 Noncategorical Early Childhood (NCEC)

-Means a student between the ages of three through five who is evaluated as having an intellectual disability, emotional disturbance, a specific learning disability, or autism may be described as noncategorical early childhood.
+A student between the ages of three through five who is evaluated as having an intellectual disability, emotional disturbance, a specific learning disability, or autism may be described as noncategorical early childhood.
 The student must meet all of the eligibility criteria for the appropriate handicapping condition, ID, ED, LD, or AU in order to consider the use of N